 You’ve got many options.
 Little foldout versions like the Kenu Stance fit on a keyring, with the big advantage that you’ll always have it with you.
 It works best for smaller phones, as larger ones can be harder to keep balanced.

 One of the simplest tools for better selfies, especially when taking photos of groups, is a remote shutter release.
 These Bluetooth accessories simply tell your phone to take a photo when you press a button, rather than relying on self-timers or unsteady fingers.

 If you’re using a tripod, these things are a godsend.
 Take photos exactly when you’re ready, and keep pressing the button to take as many as you need.
 Just remember to keep your hand out of view of the camera!

 Let’s not forget the most obvious selfie accessory of all.
 Responsible for fun self-portraits and injuries to passing strangers in equal measure, the wildly-waving selfie stick has become a fixture at tourist attractions around the world.

 Many also include a built-in Bluetooth shutter release like those mentioned above, letting you take shots at exactly the right moment.
 A few also have small fold-out legs at the bottom, letting them do double duty as a tripod.

 Really want to make a statement with your selfies?
 Forget tripods and sticks, drones are where it’s at!

 There’s no need to carry around a large, heavy flying object in your bag just for taking selfies, though.
 How does a phone case that converts into a tiny flying camera sound instead?

 A Kickstarter campaign to bring this product to market blew far past its funding goal, and it’s not hard to see why.
 The SELFLY flying camera snaps out of the back of the 9mm-thick phone case, automatically hovering in the air while it waits for instructions from the accompanying app.

-You can fly the drone direct from the smartphone, get it to learn your face and automatically keep it in the middle of the frame, or just leave it hovering and monitor the shot on the phone screen.
+You can fly the drone directly from the smartphone, get it to learn your face and automatically keep it in the middle of the frame, or just leave it hovering and monitor the shot on the phone screen.